 A record management goal can be anything from increasing revenue, improving customer satisfaction, or expanding market share.

 The first step in creating a record management goal is to identify what needs to be accomplished for your business.
-This will usually include identifying the problems you are facing and defining the desired outcome for each problem.
+This will usually include identifying the problems you are facing, defining the desired outcome for each problem, and follow up on the latest trends.

 Why are Record Management Goals Important?